Project 4: Programmable Lights

 The lights circuit needs four internal signals.
 These should be declared inside the architecture, before the begin statement.
 The signals are: IR, a 3-bit std_logic_vector; PC, a 4 bit unsigned; LR, an 8 bit unsigned; ROMvalue, a 3-bit std_logic_vector; and state which is of type state_type.

-The reset case should set the PC, IR and LR to all zeros and the state to sFetch.
+The reset condition should set the PC, IR and LR to all zeros and the state to sFetch.

-Using concurrent signal assignments, assign the IR to the IRview output and assigne the LR to the lights output.
+Using concurrent signal assignments, outside the main state machine process, assign the IR to the IRview output and assign the LR to the lights output.
 When you assign the LR to the lights output you will need to cast it to a std_logic_vector, as below.

 lights <= std_logic_vector(LR);